dlandry97/Davinci_Portfolio/_posts/2022-02-03-ShearHaptics.md

 **Prototyping**

-The general goal for the design was to create a shear movment about the controller grip with minimal actuators and a confortable form as a handheld device.
+The general goal for the design was to create a shear movment about the controller grip with minimal actuators and a comfortable form as a handheld device.
 To achieve the linear motion of the grips, many actuation schemes were considered such as; linear actuators, worm gears, gears, belt drives.
 The decided mechanism was a timing belt system actuated by a single high torque servo motor.
 The belt driven system gives the advantage of displacing the motor location away from the handle while still achieving strong linear force through the grips.
-The timing belt would attach to a set of carts guided by steel shaft rails.
+The timing belt attaches to a set of carts guided by steel shaft rails.
 These shafts would function as a skeletal structure of the device as well as guide the grips in a linear path up and down the device.
 The second prototype increases efficiency and confort by slimming down the size of the mechanism while increasing the size of the grips.

 ##### Prototype 1 test
 ![Prototype 1](/Davinci_Portfolio/assets/ShearHaptics/prototype1.gif)